GEANT/FOD/doc/api/api-v1.8.md

 ## Generating Tokens

-A user can generate an API token using the FoD UI.
+A user can generate an API token using the {{ product_name_short }} UI.
 Select "My Profile" from the top right menu and on the "Api Token" section click "Generate One".

 ## Accessing the API